kendayao/Food-Delivery/README.md

 ## Description

-This is a responsive website created for a fictional startup company.
+This is a front end responsive website created for a fictional startup company.
 This website was built using HTML, CSS, and jQuery.

 ## Table of Contents